Mbutler1991/childhood-adhd-quiz/README.md

 - __Quiz Area__

-- This is the center focus of the page and contains navigation buttons and will populate all 24 questions and drop downs.
+- This is the centre focus of the page and contains navigation buttons and will populate all 24 questions and drop downs.
-- This is designed to be resposive and also with larger text both for design and to help people with sight difficulties.
+- This is designed to be responsive and also with larger text both for design and to help people with sight difficulties.
 - It is also designed to be simple and easy to use.

 ![Quiz Area](assets/screenshots/quiz-area.png)